elektito/hodhod/README.md

    URLs that don't have one, before pattern matching.
  - `remove`: The trailing slash, if present, is always removed from the request URL before pattern matching.
- - `ifpresent`: Gemplex will not add or remove trailing slashes.
+ - `ifpresent`: Hodhod will not add or remove trailing slashes.
 The trailing slash, if present, will be part of the URL when matching for patterns.

 ## Backends